syncfusion-content/windowsforms-docs/WindowsForms/Smith-Chart/Exporting.md

 * Pressing `Ctrl+C` key.
 * Call `CopyToClipboard()` method.

-N> By pressing `Ctrl+C`, case control is copied when control is on focused state.
+N> By pressing `Ctrl+C`, case control should be in focused state when using the keyboard to copy the output into clipboard

 {% tabs %}